winnpixie/guardian-aottg/CONFIG.md

 - EndlessTitans - Lets the game never have to restart by spawning new titans when one dies.
 - InfiniteRoom - Stops your room from expiring, thus allowing you to host forever.
 - OGPunkHair - Lets you play like its 2015 again when they still had brightly colored hair.
+- InfiniteGas - Enables an infinite supply of gas for the room.
+- InfiniteAmmo - Enables an infinite supply of blades and bullets for the room.
 - DeadlyHooks - Spice up gameplay by making hooks more 'realistic' by KILLING players instead of grappling to them.
 - FatalCollisions - Adds death by impact for those who can't control their ODMG.
 - FatalSpeedDelta - The minimum speed a player must lose in one physics update to die by impact.
 - HideNames - Turns off player nametags for everyone in the room with a compatible mod.
-- ClearStatsOnReset - Wipes K/D/MD/TD on every match restart.
+- ClearStatsOnReset - Wipes scoreboard statistics on every match restart.

 ## Assets
 - ThunderSpearSkin - ThunderSpear left/right skin url.